+CONTESTS DATE EXTENDED!
 REFUGEES AND HUMAN RIGHTS CHILD AND YOUTH POETRY CONTEST - DEADLINE IS NOW MAY 8TH!

 Topic: Refugees and Human Rights

-To View Flyer Details: Download the flyer here.
+To View Flyer Details: Download the flyer here [PDF].

-How to Submit a Poem: Download the Entry Form here PDF format
+How to Submit a Poem: To download the Entry Form in Word click here.

 Eligibility: This contest is open to all aspiring poets who are students in Grades 4 to 12 and attending schools in the greater Toronto area.
 Poems will be written in English with a maximum of 24 lines.
 Awards will be given based on the following three grade categories for a total of three first prizes: Group I grades 4-5-6, Group II grades 7-8, Group III grades 9-10-11-12.
 Current employees or relatives of UNHCR Canada or COSTI Immigrant Services are not eligible to enter the contest.